kavdi/bus-mall/story.md

   3. I want to meet all requirements set by the marketing team for the page.
   4. Have readable efficient clean DRY code that any developer can read it easily.
   5. I want to style the page so it is attractive to the user.

+Marketing:
+As marketers we want to make sure that certain goals are met with the page.

+  1. We want the user to have clear concise instructions on what the y have to do.
+  2. We want to know what items are selected and how many times that certain item was selected.
+  3. We want to know how many times each item was shown.
+  4. we want to know what products are the most attractive to clients.